-- (a) Must be current financial members and be responsible for ensuring their skills maintenance (proficiency) requirements have been fulfilled. - (b) Acquaint themselves with this patrol policy and acknowledge their obligations including performing their duties in accordance with the SLA Code of Conduct. - (c) Acquaint themselves with their rostered patrol dates and hours of patrols. - (d) Attend the beach and be ready for their patrol duties prior to the starting time (15 minutes prior to patrol sign on time) so as to ensure all patrol equipment is in position by the time the beach is due to open. - (e) Wear relevant patrol uniform and personal protective equipment, including quartered patrol caps as per SLSA standards. - (f) Report to the Patrol Captain when signing on to the patrol log or tablet and talk to the Patrol Captain prior to leaving the beach or the patrol.
+- (a) Must be current financial members and be responsible for ensuring their skills maintenance (proficiency) requirements have been fulfilled. - (b) Acquaint themselves with this patrol policy and acknowledge their obligations including performing their duties in accordance with the SLA Code of Conduct. - (c) Acquaint themselves with their rostered patrol dates and hours of patrols and complete at least 50% of their allocated patrols on their own patrol. - (d) Attend the beach and be ready for their patrol duties prior to the starting time (15 minutes prior to patrol sign on time) so as to ensure all patrol equipment is in position by the time the beach is due to open. - (e) Wear relevant patrol uniform and personal protective equipment, including quartered patrol caps as per SLSA standards. - (f) Report to the Patrol Captain when signing on to the patrol log or tablet and talk to the Patrol Captain prior to leaving the beach or the patrol.